ThiagoMArc/FreeCodeCamp/README.md

 # FreeCodeCamp
-Repository with solutions for exercises present at freecodcamp.org
+Repository with solutions for exercises available at freecodcamp.org